astefanutti/spring-boot-camel-rest-jpa/README.md

 That grants all authenticated users access to the `anyuid` SCC.
 You can find more information in [Managing Security Context Constraints](https://docs.openshift.org/latest/admin_guide/manage_scc.html).

+#### Deployment

-The example can then be built and deployed using a single goal:
+The example can be deployed by executing the following command:

     $ mvn fabric8:run -Dmysql-service-username=<username> -Dmysql-service-password=<password>

 The `username` and `password` system properties correspond to the credentials used when deploying the MySQL database service.

-You can use the Kubernetes or OpenShift client tool to inspect the status, e.g.:
+This streams the pod logs into the console.
+Alternatively, you can use the OpenShift client tool to inspect the status, e.g.:

 - To list all the running pods:
     ```
-    $ kubectl get pods
-    ```

-- or on OpenShift:
-    ```
     $ oc get pods
     ```

 - Then find the name of the pod that runs this example, and output the logs from the running pod with:
     ```
-    $ kubectl logs <pod_name>
-    ```

-- or on OpenShift:
-    ```
     $ oc logs <pod_name>
     ```

+#### Runtime

-### Accessing the REST service
+##### REST service

 When the example is running, a REST service is available to list the books that can be ordered, and as well the order statuses.

-As it depends on your Kubernetes / OpenShift setup, the hostname for the route may vary.
+As it depends on your OpenShift setup, the hostname for the route may vary.
 You can retrieve it by running the following command in OpenShift:

     $ oc get routes -o jsonpath='{range .items[?(@.spec.to.name == "camel-rest-jpa")]}{.spec.host}{"\n"}{end}'